Periodic Table Of Elements Ionic Charges

 Ions are formed when atoms either gain or lose electrons to achieve a stable electron configuration.
 Atoms strive to have a full outermost electron shell, which typically contains eight electrons (octet rule), similar to the noble gases (Group 18).

 Anions: These are negatively charged ions formed when atoms gain electrons.
 Non-metals typically gain electrons to form anions.
-For example, chlorine (Cl) gains one electron to form a chloride ion (Cl-), achieving the same electron configuration as argon (Ar).
+Here's one way to look at it: chlorine (Cl) gains one electron to form a chloride ion (Cl-), achieving the same electron configuration as argon (Ar).
 Oxygen (O) gains two electrons to form an oxide ion (O2-), achieving the same electron configuration as neon (Ne).

 Predicting Ionic Charges